Dr Ruth Adams

 - Class, gender, and cultural representation and consumption

-Ruth’s current research projects include Grime music as a political force, and a mode of expressing national identity and heritage in the post-colonial city; representations of country houses and the aristocracy in popular culture; and popular engagement with national media events (sport and royalty).
-Ruth welcomes applications for PhD topics related to any of her research interests.
+Ruth’s current research projects include: 'Culture Wars' in the Creative Industries, expanding the parameters of English folk music; Grime and Drill music as expressions of national and cultural identity and heritage; and representations of country houses and the aristocracy in popular culture.
+Ruth welcomes applications for PhD topics related to any of her research interests for the academic year 2024-25.

 For more details, please see her full research profile.

-Ruth convenes and teaches on the MA CCI core modules, in addition to leading optional modules based on her research.
-She also supervises MA dissertations and doctoral theses.
+Ruth convenes and teaches a variety of both BA and MA optional modules based on her research.
+She also supervises BA and MA dissertations and doctoral theses.

 Expertise and Public Engagement